 Tenderness is heritable.
 Tender sires have tender calves.

-Finally, many new studies are showing the pH of the meat is as important as the marbling…so much so that certain programs are grading on pH only rather than marbling.
+Finally, many new studies are showing the pH of the meat is as important as the marbling, so much so that certain programs are graded on only pH rather than marbling.
 While marbling is the visually appealing characteristic that gets us drooling, there are many other factors that play into how the steak will perform.

 All of our beef is held to the highest standards in the industry, and yes it has a premium attached to it.
-It is not a huge premium, but one we believe our customers value it.
+It is not a huge premium, but one we believe our customers value.

-Tender beef is better tasting, easier to digest and just... nicer.
-There are OTHER factors outside of Marbling and Tenderness that make a difference such as the acidity of the meat... but that is a conversation for another day.
+Tender beef is better tasting, easier to digest and just nicer to enjoy.
+There are OTHER factors outside of marbling and tenderness that make a difference such as the acidity of the meat but that is a conversation for another day.